[UPDATED March 2021]

 The valley station of the Glungezerbahn is just above the centre of Tulfes at 950 m.

-Now you have 2 choices.
-You can either ski down the blue Halsmarter slope or take the slipway to your left which leads to the t-bar lift taking you further up the mountain.
+From Halsmarter, you have 2 choices.
+You can either ski down the blue Halsmarter slope or take the new Tulfein Express gondola/chairlift combination up the wide red slope in front of you.

 Easy Halsmarter Run (1)